-In celebration of the 50th anniversary of the Wild and Scenic Rivers Act and the 10th anniversary of the Wild and Scenic designation of the headwaters of the Snake River, Grand Teton National Park Foundation is launching a multi-year campaign that will transform three popular river access points—Moose Landing, Pacific Creek Landing, and Jackson Lake Dam.
+In celebration of the 50th anniversary of the Wild and Scenic Rivers Act and the 10th anniversary of the Wild and Scenic designation of the headwaters of the Snake River, Grand Teton National Park Foundation launched a multi-year campaign to transform three popular river access points—Moose Landing, Pacific Creek Landing, and Jackson Lake Dam.
 Working in partnership with Grand Teton National Park, Snake River Gateways will address inadequate facilities and environmental damage to better connect people with this magnificent resource.

 The project will enhance the visitor experience at each river launch site.
 By improving the flow of people and watercraft, reclaiming sensitive natural areas, building capacity to address safety, and creating spaces for visitors of all abilities, Snake River Gateways will foster a greater appreciation for and advance stewardship of one of the most iconic waterways in the West.

 Work at the three locations will be guided by the Wild and Scenic Snake River Management Plan and reflect the designation’s standard for these rivers of distinction, including preservation of free-flowing conditions and water quality, as well as universal access and opportunities to connect with the river.

 PROTECTING THE ECOSYSTEM, BUILDING THE CONNECTION

 Currently, these sites have bare and compacted soils, eroded banks, damaged vegetation, deteriorated facilities, user-created trails, and poor functionality that fail to inspire a sense of stewardship for the river or enthusiasm for the adventures ahead.

 The project’s goal is to blend access, education, safety, and sustainability to inspire visitors to engage with the river as a spectacular and essential natural resource.
 Priorities will support significant improvements adapted to the needs of visitors, river conditions, and surrounding terrain.
 Plans include: